replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.27, 1.28, 1.29, and 1.30

 ### Bug Fixes {#bug-fixes-1-111-0}
-* Fix navigation to Troubleshoot page after pressing Troubleshoot button in the Dashboard page.
+* Fixes an issue where the Troubleshoot button on the **Resource status** modal didn't take you to the Troubleshoot page.

 ## 1.110.0